Chronic Somogyi rebound: Controversy

 Although this hypothesis is well known among clinicians and individuals with diabetes, there is little scientific evidence to support it.
 Clinical studies indicate that a high fasting glucose in the morning is more likely because the insulin given on the previous evening fails to last long enough.
 A study published in 2007 using continuous glucose monitoring showed that a low glucose during the night (nocturnal hypoglycemia) can be highly prevalent in type 1 diabetic treatments, but is associated rather with morning hypoglycemia, not hyperglycemia.
-Furthermore, many individuals with hypoglycemic episodes during the night don't wake due to a failure of release of epinephrine during nocturnal hypoglycemia.
+Furthermore, many individuals with hypoglycemic episodes during the night do not wake due to a failure of release of epinephrine during nocturnal hypoglycemia.
 Thus, Somogyi's hypothesis is not assured and may be refuted.